Homestead High School (California): Economics Challenge

-FBLA Chapter

-Homestead has a Future Business Leaders of America (FBLA) chapter that competes at section, state, and national level FBLA conferences.
-Officially chartered as Chapter #8990 in 1981, the chapter has grown in size and prestige over the years, sending record numbers of students to all FBLA conferences.
-Homestead FBLA has won 28 consecutive Bay Section championships, 26 consecutive state championships, and 22 national championships.

-FIRST Robotics Team

-Homestead has a robotics team that competes in the FIRST Robotics Competition.
-The team, FRC team number 670, was created by students in 2001.
-Alumnus Steve Wozniak and noted electrical engineer Ron Crane have both served as key supporters of the team over the years.
-Homestead Robotics has since won the Arizona East regional and Chezy Champs in 2024, and placed as finalists at the Utah regional in 2018 and 2020.
-The team has a website detailing its history, mission, news, and ongoing activities.

-Interact Club

-Currently the largest student-run organization on campus, Interact is a club dedicated to developing leadership and character skills as well as allowing members to find their passions.
-Consisting of over 200 active members, Interact's mission is to provide its members with opportunities to perform service, build character, and develop leadership.
-The Homestead Interact club is part of District 5170, which is the largest Interact district in the world.
-Homestead Interact stays in close relations with the district to provide students with volunteer and leadership opportunities that range from learning how to help and interact with local communities to making an impact internationally through causes that are chosen by the district.
-The Interact club at Homestead is also closely connected with the interact clubs in the Fremont Union High School District, and they work closely together to create ways to fundraise for international projects through car washes, talent shows, dances, and more.

 Mathematics competitions

 Members of the mathematics team have regularly qualified for the American Invitational Mathematics Examination (AIME).
-Over the past five years, the team has placed among the top 10 schools in the Mu Alpha Theta National Log 1 Mathematics Contest, taking fifth place nationally in 2009–10, third place in 2008–09, ninth place in 2007–08, and fourth place in 2006 and 2007.
+Over the years, the team has placed among the top 10 schools in the Mu Alpha Theta National Log 1 Mathematics Contest, taking fifth place nationally in 2009–10, third place in 2008–09, ninth place in 2007–08, and fourth place in 2006 and 2007.
 From 2003 through 2006, Homestead's math team placed among the top 10 teams nationally in the Ciphering Time Trials, a contest sponsored by National Assessment & Testing.
 During this period, Homestead's team also placed among the top 20 teams in several other contests sponsored by National Assessment & Testing, including the Team Scramble, the Four-by-Four, and the Collaborative Problem Solving Contests.
 In 2002, the Mathematical Association of America's American Mathematics Competition (AMC) awarded the Edyth May Sliffe Award for Excellence in Teaching to Homestead teacher and team faculty advisor Steve Headley.